 There are many choices of tooth fillings here at You First Dental in Airdrie.
 A cavity filling can be made from porcelain, gold, silver amalgam, or tooth-coloured glass and plastic substances.
 These are also called composite resin fillings.

-Don’t let that tooth decay get the better of you
+Don’t let tooth decay get the better of you

 Tooth decay can be insidious and leave you with more strife in the future if you allow it to go untreated.
 You don’t have to let tooth decay get the better of you as there are many ways that it can be treated effectively.

-You can arrange a free consultation or appointment with us where we can go through the options together.
+You can arrange a free consultation or appointment with us where we can go review the options together.